Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Locally Spiky Sparse (LSS) Model to describe Boolean interactions

-The theoretical results, that we present in Section \ref{subsec:mainResults} are asymptotic, in the sense that they assume the sample size $n$ to go to infinity.
-Denote the number of signal features $\cup_{j=1}^J S_j$ in the LSS model to be $s$, i.e., We assume $s$ is uniformly bounded regardless of $n$ and $p$.
+The theoretical results that we present in Section \ref{subsec:mainResults} are asymptotic, in the sense that they assume the sample size $n$ to go to infinity.
+Denote the number of signal features $\cup_{j=1}^J S_j$ in the LSS model to be $s$, i.e., $\sum_{j = 1}^J |S_j| = s$.
+We assume $s$ is uniformly bounded regardless of $n$ and $p$.
 However, the overall number of features $p$ or the number of noisy features $p - s$ can grow to infinity as $n$ increases.
-Mathematically, our theoretical results assume \begin{itemize} \item[C4] (Sparsity) $s = O(1)$ and $\frac{\log(p)}{n} \to 0.$ \end{itemize} This means that, in contrast to many theoretical works \cite{denil2014, scornet2015, wager2018}, our results hold in a high-dimensional setting, as long as the overall number of signal features $s$ is bounded.
-See also \cite{biau2012} for results that only depend on $s$ and not $p$ and thus, cover the high-dimensional setting, too.
+Our theoretical results also assume \begin{itemize} \item[C4] (Sparsity) $s = O(1)$ and $\frac{\log(p)}{n} \to 0.$ \end{itemize} This means that, in contrast to many theoretical works \cite{denil2014, scornet2015, wager2018}\footnote{Note that \cite{biau2012} covers the high dimensional setting, too, but their results only depend on $s$ and not $p$.}, our results hold in a high-dimensional setting as long as the overall number of signal features $s$ is bounded.
+The limit $\frac{\log(p)}{n} \to 0$ is a common assumption for high dimensional settings when analyzing consistency properties of Lasso (see, for instance, \cite{Lasso1996,zhao06a,hastie2015statistical}).